Koomawat/Koomawat/README.md

 ### Hi there 👋

 ### About Me
-- Senior Student as Rutgers University New Brunswick
+- Senior at Rutgers University New Brunswick
 - Computer Science Major

 ### Programming Languages